1 August 2022

 You can listen to an audio recording of this page below.

+Thinking about what does pension transfer advice cost is, will lead you to look at the range of fees you could face.
 When you budget for transferring pension funds, you should consider charges for:

 - Exit fees